randomouscrap98/MonolithicExtensions/README.md

  RPC system is being used in the IDNUpdate service, so it might be worth it to get familiar with it (or replace it with WCF).

+## Setup

+MonolithicExtensions shouldn't have any external project/file references (they should all be included in the solution), however if you want all the unit tests to pass, you will need to install the TestService contained in this project.
+Simply run the "installService.bat" script in the MonolithicExtensions.TestService/bin/debug directory to install the service (assuming it still works) and you should be good.
+It doesn't do anything fancy, so if the script doesn't work, you can install the service manually.

+Many of the unit tests require various files stored in the unit test project directory.
+These files may seem like garbage (and may be ignored in some .gitignore configurations), but they are definitely needed for the unit tests to pass.